 Our call on Government to keep babies safe

-Today, the Parent-Infant Foundation joined 43 other charities and professional bodies to call on national and local decision makers to give urgent attention to the wellbeing of babies, toddlers and their parents during the COVID-19 crisis.
+Today, 43 charities and professional bodies joined together to call on national and local decision makers to give urgent attention to the wellbeing of babies, toddlers and their parents during the COVID-19 crisis.

 Collectively, we are calling on Government to: